 For feature-specific learning and great introductory material, you’re almost bound to find something on Ray Wenderlich (disclaimer: I am part of the Ray Wenderlich team), including books, videos and written tutorials.
 The “Apprentice” books are specifically designed for beginners to development.

-For specific problems (“I’ve tried do to X but it doesn’t work because Y”) then someone has almost certainly already had your problem and has asked about it on Stack Overflow.
+For specific problems (“I’ve tried to do X but it doesn’t work because Y”) then someone has almost certainly already had your problem and has asked about it on Stack Overflow.
 Entering the details of your problem in the question field is a great way to clarify your thinking and it also brings up tons of suggested “similar questions”, it works a lot better than the search function, and if you don’t find anything, then your question is ready to post.

 Submitting to the App Store